 Why State Exemptions Are Used in Federal Bankruptcy

 Although the United States Constitution gives the federal government authority over bankruptcies (specifically, Article I, Section 8, paragraph 4: "To establish a uniform rule of naturalization, and uniform laws on the subject of bankruptcies throughout the United States", more info: Bankruptcy Law Sources), there were many who argued that states should have the right to regulate exemptions, since they already provided exemptions for debtors where creditors sought to levy their property through state judicial proceedings, which is why many state exemptions have existed since the 1800's.
-(This is also the reason why many state exemptions have a very low value, because they have not been updated since the 1800's or early 1900's.)
+(This is also why many state exemptions have a very low value, because they have not been updated since the 1800's or early 1900's.)

 Proponents of the Bankruptcy Reform Act of 1978 wanted to make the federal exemptions the only exemptions, but proponents of states' rights wanted to keep the state exemptions.
 A compromise was reached, so the Bankruptcy Reform Act required the use of federal exemptions unless the states decide to opt out, and 35 states did.
 Just another reason why the bankruptcy laws (and many other laws, for that matter) are far more complicated than they need to be.
 Indeed, many debtors took advantage of the law's weakness by moving to states that had the highest exemptions.